Language selection

 Theme culture

-Planned Activity – Consultation with External Stakeholders.
-FINTRAC will undertaken a consultation process with the Centre's two stakeholder groups to assess where accessibility gaps may exist and ensure accessibility is at the forefront of all program and services design of process and tools.
+Planned activity for barrier – Consultation with External Stakeholders.
+FINTRAC will undertaken a consultation process with the Centre’s two stakeholder groups to assess where accessibility gaps may exist and ensure accessibility is at the forefront of all program and services design of process and tools.

 Accomplishments in 2023: